 The length of the case primarily revolves around the complexity of the case and whether or not a straightforward settlement out of court can be obtained.
 More serious cases involving disabling or life-changing injuries will be the slowest to revolve.
 Clinical negligence cases can also be made on the behalf of the deceased, children or others without the mental capacity to make their own claims.

 These cases can often be more complex than average and will take longer to resolve.

 Where the defendant denies any and all responsibility, court will usually be the only way to progress the case towards a possible claim.

 Simple claims involving more minor injuries that are readily admitted by the defendant as being caused by error, lack of judgement or negligence will be the quickest to resolve.

 The quality and quantity of evidence will also affect the length of a case.
 A strong body of well-signposted evidence that supports the involvement of negligence will make the claim harder to deny.

 What are interim payments?

-For longer claims where the claimant is suffering during the claim period, it’s possible to obtain interim payments.
+For longer claims where the claimant is suffering during the claim period, it’s possible to obtain interim payments when liability is admitted.
 Interim payments can pay for treatment, rehabilitation and other damages sustained from negligence before the case is settled.

 Interim payments will be deducted from the final claim award.